NIKHIL78560/Nikhil-Demo/README.md

 # Nikhil-Demo
-This is my GitHub Repository.
+This is my Git Repository.
+Nikhil Kumar